nickglazzard1959/gterm/README.md

 commands for GTerm on platforms that support Python 3.

-It also supplies a NOS batch job that creates an APL workspace with graphics functions that all graph plotting and general purpose drawing from APL.
+It also supplies a NOS batch job that creates an APL workspace with graphics functions that provide graph plotting and general purpose drawing from APL.

 Additional items
 ----------------